randyhook/knynet/README.md

 * Marvin Minsky's Society of Mind

 ## Installation and Starting
 This project is currently being developed with Python 3.4.3.
-Unzip the contents of this repository in a folder, and assuming Python is in your path, type start.py.
-There are currently no other dependencies.
+Clone this repository, and assuming Python is in your path, type start.py.
+The Natural Language Toolkit is implemented as a submodule, so you will need to run git submodule init and git submodule update.

 The program doesn't do anything outwardly interesting in its current state.
 A TkInter window will be displayed and a couple of simulated bots will power up and display a few messages.
 Type quit to power down the bots.
 Much of the schema is starting to take shape in the code, and I will be continuing to document the architecture as the project progresses.